Workday makes software that helps companies manage their employees and related activities.

 Bhusr and Duffield founded Workday in 2005 and is in Pleasanton, Calif.
 On Oct, 12, 2012, the company went public on the New York Stock Exchange.

 Workday is a leading provider of enterprise cloud applications for human resources and finance.
-Founded in 2005, Workday delivers human capital management, financial management, and analytics applications designed for the world’s lar... read more »
+Founded in 2005, Workday delivers human capital management, financial management, and analytic...
+All Workday news »